If you are not feeling well please do not visit the hospital. If you have an appointment please reschedule.

 - Recreational therapy to improve your emotional well-being through arts and crafts, games, relaxation training and animal-assisted therapy

 - Speech language therapy to help with speaking, understanding, reading, writing and swallowing

 - Vocational rehabilitation to help you build skills for going to school or working at a job

-If you have medical issues such as chronic heart failure, COPD, pneumonia, etc., our Restorative and Reactivation Program may be able to assist you to restore your functioning so you can return home safely.
+If you have medical issues such as chronic heart failure, chronic obstructive pulmonary disease (COPD), pneumonia, etc., our Restorative and Reactivation Program may be able to assist you to restore your functioning so you can return home safely.
 These programs run for two to three weeks, depending on your personal goals and progress.

 You may benefit from both individual and group therapy (physiotherapy, occupational therapy and recreational therapy).
 You can actively participate in these sessions as well as have a lunch and dinner in the lounge room in a group setting.

 A patient flow coordinator/discharge planner of the unit along with rehabilitation team will collaboratively work with you and your family members on safe discharge planning.
 They will also address any concerns with changes in your condition and care.